yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {rate}

 # Overview
-GigaSpaces depanlinkMule ESBtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Mule+ESBbelakanglink OpenSpaces comes with comprehensive support for Mule 3.1.0.
-It allows you to use the depanlinkSpace as a Mule external transporttengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Mule+Event+Container+Transportbelakanglink, enabling receiving and dispatching of POJO messages over the Space.
+GigaSpaces [Mule ESB](http://wiki.gigaspaces.com/wiki/display/XAP8/Mule+ESB) OpenSpaces comes with comprehensive support for Mule 3.1.0.
+It allows you to use the [Space as a Mule external transport](http://wiki.gigaspaces.com/wiki/display/XAP8/Mule+Event+Container+Transport), enabling receiving and dispatching of POJO messages over the Space.

-This depanlinkexampletengahlink/attachment_files/sbp/Mule_Multi_service_Example.zipbelakanglink illustrates distributed multi services mule application.
+This [example](/attachment_files/sbp/Mule_Multi_service_Example.zip) illustrates distributed multi services mule application.
 The different mule services construct a simple workflow, where each service passes its outbound data into the next service in line via the Space.
-Each Service can run in a different machine(s) and depanlinkscale dynamicallytengahlink#Scale Dynamicallybelakanglink or depanlinkmanualytengahlink#Scale Manuallybelakanglink in a different manner.
+Each Service can run in a different machine(s) and [scale dynamically](#Scale Dynamically) or [manualy](#Scale Manually) in a different manner.

 {% tip %}
-Make sure you have the depanlinklibraries requiredtengahlink#Libraries Requiredbelakanglink located at the correct location before running the example.
+Make sure you have the [libraries required](#Libraries Required) located at the correct location before running the example.
 {% endtip %}